California corporate diversity law ruled unconstitutional

 However, in its court filings, the state argued that the measure didn’t “discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting.”

-The state also argued that no tax dollars actually had been used to enforce the measure.
+No companies have been fined, however, and the state argued that no tax dollars actually had been used to enforce the measure.

+The 2020 law required corporations to include at least one member of an underrepresented community on their boards of directors by the end of last year, either by adding a seat or filling a vacant one.

+The measure requires at least two such directors by the end of 2022 on boards with four to nine directors.
+Three directors are required for boards with nine or more directors.
+Firms that don’t comply could face fines of $100,00 for first violations and $300,000 for repeated violations.

+“When we talk about racial justice, we talk about empowerment, we talk about power, and we need to talk about seats at the table,” Newsom said.

+The measure had been expected to face court challenges from conservatives who viewed it as a discriminatory quota, just as they did a 2018 law requiring a woman director on corporate boards.

-A related Judicial Watch lawsuit in Los Angeles challenges another law requiring a woman director on corporate boards.7 Electric Vehicle Stocks That Are Ready to Charge Higher
+A related Judicial Watch lawsuit in Los Angeles is challenging that law.

+That law was on shaky ground from the get-go with a legislative analysis saying it could be difficult to defend and then-Gov. Jerry Brown saying he was signing it despite the potential for it to be overturned by a court.

+The state defended the law as constitutional, saying it was necessary to reverse a culture of discrimination that favored men and was only put in place after other measures failed.

 .

-Note: This story was first published on April 1, 2022.
-It was updated on April 4, 2022, to include the judge’s reasoning for his decision.7 Stocks That are Ready For a Santa Claus Rally